Timing is Everything: Learning to Act Selectively with Costly Actions and Budgetary Constraints: Convergence and Optimality of LICRA with Q-Learning

 A key aspect of our framework is the presence of two RL processes that make decisions in a sequential order.
 In order to determine when to act the policy $\mathfrak{g}$ must learn the states to allow the policy $\pi$ to perform an action which the policy $\pi$ must learn to select optimal actions whenever it is allowed to execute an action.
 In this section, we prove that LICRA converges to an optimal solution of the system.
-Central to LICRA is a Q-learning type method which is adapted to handle RL settings in which the agent must also learn when to act.
+Our proof is instantiated in a Q-learning variant of LICRA which serves as the natural basis for other extensions such as actor-critic methods.
 We then extend the result to allow for (linear) function approximators.
-We provide a result that shows the optimal intervention times are characterised by an `obstacle condition' which can be evaluated online therefore allowing the $\mathfrak{g}$.
+We provide a result that shows the optimal intervention times are characterised by an `obstacle condition' which can be evaluated online therefore allowing the $\mathfrak{g}$ policy to be computed online.